VDeshh/VDeshh/README.md

 I'm the Control Systems Lead at UBC Mars Colony Design team where I Lead design and development of high and low-level control systems for a Sabatier reactor intended for use on Mars.
 In the past I have worked on several robotics :robot: and software related projects and I had the opportunity to intern with a few companies.

-I'm currently looking for internships for Summer (May-Aug) 2021.
+I'm currently looking for internships for Summer :sunny: (May-Aug) 2021.
 Feel free to reach out to me 📫 !